ethonfire/EthOnFire-Rinkeby/README.md

 2. The selfdestruct function burns all of the ETH held in the contract without benefit to the OnFire team.

+3. What if someone buy 80% of the tickets?
+The max gift is 30% of the ticket sales.
+If a player accounts for 80% of the ticket sales that player has spent more on tickets than the maximum possible gift.
+The maximum gift is set to give the field a better chance at winning the gift than one player willing to buy over half of the tickets.

 # Mainnet
 [Eth OnFire](https://ethonfire.github.io/EthOnFire/)